 Which Amazon Fire Stick is the Newest?
-[May 2021]
+[October 2021]

-If you’re in the market for a Fire TV Stick but don’t know where to start, here’s a breakdown of the newest versions on the market.
+If you’re in the market for a Fire TV Stick but don’t know where to start, here’s a breakdown of the newest Firestick versions on the market.

 A Brief History of Fire TV

-The Newest Fire TV in 2021
+The Newest Fire TV Stick in 2021

-Amazon Fire Stick (3rd Generation)
+Amazon Fire Stick 4K Max

 The Alexa Voice function allows users to quickly search for content with the touch of the blue Alexa icon at the top of the remote.
-This is a much more convenient option than was available on some of the older models.

 If you’ve stumbled across this device while browsing Amazon, you’ve surely noticed both the device and the price tag are much larger than all of the other Fire TV devices.
 That’s because this isn’t just a streaming device.
 It’s also an Alexa device and command center for your entertainment devices.